Logging

 - ANSI colors in log lines

-- Bypass logging completely
+- Bypass logging entirely

 - Print Rust config to stdout at initialization